Set It and Forget It: Automating Linux Patches with unattended-upgrades

 APT::Periodic::AutocleanInterval "7";

-The 1 values mean “do this daily” (the unit is days).
-With these in place, a systemd timer — apt-daily.timer and apt-daily-upgrade.timer — handles the actual runs, with a randomised delay so the whole fleet doesn’t hammer the mirrors at once.
+The 1 values mean “do this daily” (the unit is days; set Update-Package-Lists "2" and it refreshes every second day, and so on).
+With these in place, a systemd timer — apt-daily.timer and apt-daily-upgrade.timer — handles the actual runs, with a randomised delay so the whole fleet doesn’t hammer the mirrors at the same instant.
+You can inspect exactly when the next run is scheduled with systemctl list-timers apt-daily*, which is the first thing to check if you are ever unsure whether automation is actually armed.

 The behaviour you really care about lives in /etc/apt/apt.conf.d/50unattended-upgrades.
 This is the single most important file in the whole setup, and it rewards a careful read.
 Open it and look at the Allowed-Origins (Ubuntu) or Origins-Pattern (Debian) block.
 To restrict automatic upgrades to security only, keep the security line enabled and comment out the rest.
 On Ubuntu: